 We sell Simpana software applications and related services directly to large global enterprises, small and medium sized businesses and government agencies, and indirectly through value-added resellers, systems integrators, corporate resellers and original equipment manufacturer partners.
-As of March 31, 2008, we had licensed our software applications to approximately 8,000 registered customers in a broad range of industries, including banking, insurance and financial services, government, healthcare, pharmaceuticals and medical services, technology, legal, manufacturing, utilities and energy.
+As of March 31, 2009, we had licensed our software applications to approximately 10,100 registered customers in a broad range of industries, including banking, insurance and financial services, government, healthcare, pharmaceuticals and medical services, technology, legal, manufacturing, utilities and energy.

-Sales through our original equipment manufacturer agreement with Dell accounted for approximately 6% of our total revenues for fiscal 2008 and 7% for fiscal 2007.
-Sales through our reseller agreement with Dell accounted for approximately 18% of our total revenues for fiscal 2008 and 12% of our total revenues for fiscal 2007.
-Dell is an original equipment manufacturer and a reseller that purchases software from us for resale to its customers, but is not the end user of our software.
-Sales generated through our distribution agreement with ATI accounted for approximately 13% of our total revenue in fiscal 2008.
-Sales to the U.S. federal government accounted for approximately 7% of our total revenues in both fiscal 2008 and fiscal 2007.
+Sales through our reseller agreement and original equipment manufacturer agreement with Dell accounted for approximately 23% of our total revenues for fiscal 2009 and 24% for fiscal 2008.
+Dell is an original equipment manufacturer and a reseller that purchases software from us for resale to its customers, but is not the end-user of our software.
+Sales generated through our distribution agreement with ATI accounted for approximately 21% of our total revenue in fiscal 2009 and 13% in fiscal 2008.
+Sales to the U.S. federal government accounted for approximately 8% of our total revenues in fiscal 2009.